DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Presumably, all these developments will also find their way into areas outside the world of education.
 It remains to be seen whether 'social reading' - which includes social practices of browsing, annotating, sharing and quoting - will really take off for ebooks, or whether this will remain the domain of 'traditional' social media such as Facebook, Twitter and Reddit.
 So far, the efforts in this respect by established players like Kobo and startups like Sobooks have not lived up to expectations.

 The impact and value of digital libraries, with their extensive collections and their specific advantages of affordability and portability, can hardly be overstated.
 However this gain also comes at a price: dependence on electricity, and loss of the visual and tactile qualities of paper books.
-Arguably electronic and print are currently developing into opposite directions precisely because of their opposite qualities of affordability/portability versus tangibility.
+Arguably, electronic and print publishing are currently developing into opposite directions precisely because of their opposite qualities of affordability/portability vs. tangibility.
 As electronic books - integrated into vast digital libraries - gradually replace generic text books such as paperbacks, printed books may well become valuable design objects rather than cheap throwaway mass media, eventually occupying a similar 'craft' niche as calligraphy after the invention of the printing press, and letterpress typesetting after the invention of phototypesetting.

 But where will these electronic libraries be stored, and who will control access to them?
 The 'cloud' is entirely dependent on a permanent supply of electricity, on a dense and fast internet infrastructure, and on hardware/software platform consistency.
 Who will guarantee that the cloud, containing all your books and other data, will be perpetually maintained, kept open and accessible - let alone unfiltered and free from surveillance and censorship?

 ##Reading and book culture
 In reading culture and book retail, we can already see a shift from buying and owning individual ebooks towards all-you-can-read subscription models.
 Just like the music and film industries before them (with Spotify and Netflix respectively), the publishing industry is moving towards flat-rate subscription packages.
 In the U.S., Oyster Books offers a 'streaming service' for books, while Amazon has recently launched its Kindle Unlimited program, with access to 600,000 ebooks for a monthly fee of $10.
-Such services have major drawbacks: the books they offer will no longer be stored on people's devices, but only accessed from a remote server.
-Therefore, they can be subject to arbitrary modifications, censorship or even outright deletion.
+Such services have major drawbacks: the books they offer are no longer stored on people's devices, but only accessed from a remote server.
+Therefore they are subject to arbitrary modifications, censorship or even outright deletion.
 These books will disappear as soon as the central server disappears - which can happen overnight.
 The same economic pressures that are currently forcing the industry to lower the price of ebooks, may well end up disempowering readers.

 The commerce of publishing will also be increasingly advertisement-driven.
 Statistical data-mining of consumer habits, as already practiced by Facebook, Google and Amazon, will of course influence consumers' choices.
 This model is likely to become the norm once subscription models are widely adopted.
 Then user statistics and 'big data' will be at the heart of the publishing industry's business models.

 Flat-rate ebook subscriptions will eventually pose a serious threat to today's public libraries.
 Such new models offer attractive cost-cutting opportunities for policy makers.
-After transport, energy, arts and education, public libraries could be the next public services and infrastructure that will be subject to sweeping neoliberal cuts.
+After transportation, energy, arts and education, public libraries could be the next on the list of public services and infrastructure that will be subject to sweeping neo-liberal budget cuts.
 On the other hand, the new electronic libraries will help level the global playing field of higher education: first-class research libraries will then no longer be the exclusive domain of traditional, highly-funded, Western universities.

 How will people read in the future?
 Do people read ebooks from the beginning to the end, or do they casually browse them - or merely keep them as searchable items in a personal electronic library?
 Do they read PDF versions of books and articles on display screens, or do they first print them on paper?
 How much content is read only by internet bots and search engines?
 Will attention spans decrease (the age-old criticism of any new medium)?
 Or will long, complex texts and printed books become fashionable again in a more mature technological environment?
 It is very possible that in the course of time, users will adjust to the new reading technologies, and have no trouble digesting long and complex texts from the displays of their mobile devices.

 ##The future of publishing culture?
 Already today, increasing numbers of writers and artists self-publish their works.
-For them, print-on-demand (POD) publication often fills a gap between traditional and electronic publishing. [^vanc] The role of publishers as book producers is rapidly becoming a thing of the past.
+For them, print-on-demand (POD) publication often fills a gap between traditional and electronic publishing.[^vanc] The role of publishers as book producers is rapidly becoming a thing of the past.
 However, at a certain point of overproduction and oversaturation, publishers may redefine their role to become aggregators and curators.
 A new publishing house like Zero Books (featuring authors who mostly belong to a small, carefully selected group of critical theory bloggers) demonstrates that this model already works today.
-In the meantime, sales platforms like Amazon have become too large to provide a competitive level of selection and curatorship; even their statistics-driven customer personalization has not yet proven to be successful in this respect.
+In the meantime, sales platforms like Amazon have become too large to provide a competitive level of selection and curatorship; even their statistics-driven customer personalization has not yet proven successful in this respect.

 The electronic publishing models which we have focused on in this Toolkit, using technologies such as EPUB, may in some cases appear counter-intuitive to today's digital media culture: why create what are essentially offline websites in ZIP files, in this age of 'cloud computing' and an 'always-on' culture in which we are constantly connected and networked?
-But just because of the ephemeral nature of networked media, an format like EPUB becomes increasingly attractive.
-As an offline, stable medium based on World Wide Web technology, it is perfect for everyone who wants to personally curate, collect and preserve what otherwise may soon be lost.[^warwick]
+However, it is precisely the ephemeral nature of networked media that makes a format like EPUB increasingly attractive.
+As an offline, stable medium based on World Wide Web technology, it is perfect for everyone who wishes to personally curate, collect and preserve what otherwise may soon be lost.[^warwick]

 Faced with on one hand all these new possibilities for self-publishing and self-curating, and on the other hand the rise and consolidation of huge commercial monopolies, the art and craftsmanship of publishing will have no choice but to reinvent and rebuild itself.
 Through this Toolkit, we hope to contribute to at least one of the building blocks of this process.